athultr1997/DSA/java/src/main/java/algo/_030_course_schedule_3/README.md

 ## Solution III: Iterative Approach

-It is always better to replace a course that has been taken with a course having longer duration.
+It is always better to replace a course that has been taken with a course having shorter duration.
 This will give more time for the remaining courses to fit in.
 By replacing the jth course, with the ith course of a relatively smaller duration, we can increase the time available for upcoming courses to be taken.
 An extra duration_j - duration_i time can be made available by doing so.
 If such a